papermerge/documentation/docs/user/getting-started.md

 ## Tags

 Organizing documents in folders is very common.
 Thus the idea of keeping your documents in folders doesn't need further introduction.
-It may be worth mentioning that Papermerge supports folders and that folders may be hierarchical i.e. one folder can contain other folder(s) as well.
-This nesting (folder in folder) ca be arbitrarily deep.

-![Folder with tags on it](../img/getting-started/folder-with-tags.png)

 The idea of using tags to organize your documents may be new for you though.
 Tags are kind of labels.
-You can associate (add) tags to a document or to a folder.
+You can associate tags to a document or to a folder.
 Tags have a color and a name.

+![Folder with tags on it](../img/getting-started/folder-with-tags.png)

 Once tagged, documents can be searched by their tags.
 Conversely, is it also possible to show all the documents tagged with a particular tag(s).

 Both tags and folders complement each other and provide you with powerful